TrentShailer/hdr-snipping-tool/README.md

 - A single screenshot can only consist of one display.
 - Windows only.
 - No freeform mode or window mode.
-- The mouse cursor may be included in the screenshot.

 ## Screenshot Comparison